jonathanmiddleton/daisy-wee/README.md

 ### Precision Strategy

-Daisy-Wee follows a "BFloat16-first" design philosophy:
+Daisy follows a "BFloat16-first" design philosophy:

 - **Embeddings and Projections**: Stored and computed in BF16
 - **Normalization**: RMS norm computed in the input dtype (typically BF16)